-Sigma Derby, a mechanical horse racing game is offered at The D, and is the last Sigma option in Vegas.
+Sigma Derby, a mechanical horse racing game is offered at The D, is the last Sigma option in Vegas.
 Save up your quarters and have a great time, especially if gambling in a group.
 Don’t have quarters?
 No worries, they have a change machine.

 Visiting the Las Vegas Arts District is commonly an afterthought, or completely overlooked by most.
 If you enjoy craft beer, antique shopping, or art galleries, it could be right up your alley.